mafintosh/discovery-swarm/README.md

 # discovery-swarm

-A network swarm that uses discovery-channel to find peers
+A network swarm that uses [discovery-channel](https://github.com/maxogden/discovery-channel) to find and connect to peers.

+This module implements peer connection state and builds on discovery-channel which implements peer discovery.
+This uses TCP sockets by default and has experimental support for UTP.

 ```
 npm install discovery-swarm